-The roller bearings are pressed into the rollers with a friction fit and held in place with a retaining ring.
+The Roller Bearings are pressed into the Rollers with a friction fit and held in place with a retaining ring.

 - 1. Remove seal that holds the axle and bearing assembly in place.
 Be prepared to replace the seal with a new one upon replacement. - 2.
 Remove the snap ring that secures the bearing and axle in place. - 3.
-Grab the axle and pull it out of the roller, ensure that you pull the side with the hexagon end out first. - 4.
+Using suitable tools press/push the axle out of the roller. - 4.
 On the opposite end of the roller from the bearing to be removed, insert a small rod through the inside of the roller and push the bearing out. - 5.
 Install new bearing, and replace the axle, snap ring and seal.